 4. If there is unemployment, then the economy will be at a point below the PPF.

-5. Economic growth is illustrated by a shift outward in the PPF, and would be caused by more resources or an advance in technology.
+5. Economic growth is illustrated by an outward shift of the PPF, and would be caused by more resources or an advance in technology.

 Assignment 2.3 Answers